tHBp/sort/README.md

 Default: none

 The property against which sorting is to be performed.
 A single string value or array of strings.
+<br>If an array is passed, the priority of sort is in decreases from left to right. <br>Say, if you pass `['a.b', 'a.c']` as the argument, the function will sort the array based on `'a.b'` first, then for same values of `'a.b'`, it will sort those values by `'a.c'` and so on. <br>By default, all orders are ascending.
+For changing order, see [order](#order).

 #### order